Priyan Ottathilanu: Premise

 Dr. Priyadarshan alias Priyan, a homeopathy doctor by profession, loves being a multi tasker.
 He is always occupied and busy.
 Though he is very helpful to his friends and neighbors, he is not able to find time for his family.
 He nurtures a passionate dream from childhood, writing, which he keeps pursuing during his busy schedule.

 Priyan gets a director for his script with the help of an executive producer who was shooting at his flat.
 Together they find a producer as well, but he insists that he will only produce the movie if Mammootty is the hero.
-They gets an appointment from Mammootty to meet him at a movie set to narrate the script, but they have to reach the set before the shoot ends at 4:30 PM that day.
+They get an appointment from Mammootty to meet him at a movie set to narrate the script, but they have to reach the set before the shoot ends at 4:30 PM that day.
 Mammootty has to go to Dubai after the shoot and afterwards, it will be difficult for the movie to workout.

 On the day of his dream coming true, the police asks Priyan to come to the station to remediate a fight between the locals and his flat cleaners.
 The locals insist that the lady who hit him on his face has to apologize.
 The police also asks Priyan to drop Priscilla Thankam at the airport.
 On their way to the airport, Priyan had to drop one of his fans at her home, go to the bank to withdraw money and give it to his flat keeper's son for surgery, go to the flat and make the cleaners apologize to the local, pick his parents up who were coming to his flat for the first time and even negotiate his cousin who was threatening to jump of a building as part of a public protest.
 While they were about to reach the airport Priscilla sees a car waiting for her and asks Priyan to stop.
 Priscilla gets down and gets into the car and leaves.